 Most entrants start through a Modern Apprenticeship.
 Many employers look for 3-4 subjects at National 4 or 5 including English, Maths and a science or technological subject.

-You could complete an Engineering Foundation Apprenticeship (FA), which may be an advantage to getting a Modern Apprenticeship.
-You can start in S5 and study at school and college.
+You could complete an Engineering Foundation Apprenticeship (FA), which may be of advantage when it comes to getting a Modern Apprenticeship.
+You can start in S5 or S6 and study at school and college.
 Entry requirements vary between colleges, but you usually need 3 subjects at National 5 including English and Maths.
 Some colleges also ask for Physics.

 You may have to sit an entry test to see how suited you are to this type of work.

 You must hold a Construction Skills Certification Scheme (CSCS) card or equivalent if you work on construction sites.
-You will need to pass the Construction Industry Training Board (CITB) Health, Safety and Environment Test and have a Scottish Vocational Qualification (SVQ) certificate.
+You will need to pass the Construction Industry Training Board (CITB) Health, Safety and Environment Test and have a relevant SVQ certificate.

 You might also need to have the Client Contractor National Safety Group (CCNSG) Safety Passport.
 See the Electrical Construction Industry Training Board (ECITB) website for more details.